lllggghhhaaa/Ceiralizer/README.md

 <br/>

-*Note that the Gatbage has been ignored
+*Note that the Garbage has been ignored

 2: `int` 11111111 00000000 00000000 00000000 | 255
 ```c#